freeCodeCamp/freeCodeCamp/guide/english/javascript/callback-functions/index.md

 serverRequest("The glass is half ", getResults);

 // Result in console after 5 second delay:
-// Response from the server: The glass is half full!

 ```

 In the above example, we make a mock request to a server.
 After 5 seconds elapse the response is modified and then our callback function `getResults` gets executed.
 To see this in action, you can copy/paste the above code into your browser's developer tool and execute it.